Korea University: Advancement and Innovation

 Between 1990 and 1999, Korea University underwent extensive expansion and reform.
 Key research institutes were founded including those for ICT, natural sciences, neuroscience, medical law, biotechnology, and North Korean studies.
 Anam Hospital and multiple dormitories, libraries, and academic halls were built, including the Seochang Library, 4.18 Memorial Hall, and Korean Studies Hall.
 KU established graduate schools in international studies, journalism, labor, law, health, clinical dentistry, and medical sciences.
 Numerous departments were renamed or reorganized to reflect emerging academic fields, including environmental engineering, food and resource economics, and life sciences.
 The Graduate School of International Studies and KU's biotechnology and law programs received government designation.
 Key academic partnerships were signed with Moscow State, Peking, Fudan, and American universities, and KU joined the Brain Korea 21 program in science and humanities.

 In June 2001, Korea University concluded a joint academic program with the University of British Columbia in Canada.
-The Korea University Lyceum was completed and SK Telecom made a significant contribution in the same month.
+The Korea University Lyceum was completed and SK Telecom made a contribution in the same month.
 In July, the Division of International Studies and the School of Journalism and Mass Communication were founded.
 In October, Korea University obtained ISO9001 authentication in all educational and administrative areas.
 In 2005, Korea University celebrated its Centennial Anniversary of Foundation Day, May 5.
 In March the College of Life Sciences and Biotechnology and the College of Life and Environmental Sciences were integrated into the College of Life Sciences and Biotechnology.
 At the same time, the Junior College of Health Sciences was abolished and merged into the new highly developed College of Health Sciences.